balk77/balk77.github.io/docs/display_configuration.md

 - TOC
 {:toc}

 The display can show information as individually configured items.
 The configuration options are described below.
 The examples below use `<uid>` which is a unique number, but can be for instance two digits. `<device>` is a unique name for your device, for instance `hall`, or `livingroom`.
+Buttonplus uses so called `eventtypes` internally; they point to a specific action of the Button plus.
+Eventtype 1 is for instance the click of a button.

 ## Value
 The `Value` field has to be provided through an MQTT topic.
 It is aligned left in the display item.
 Leave the `MQTT Payload` field empty.